 Some More Things to Keep in Mind

+If none of these methods work alone, then make sure you try a combination of them.
+Always use more than one preventive method before waxing, and feel free to use more than one treatment regimen if your bumps are bothering you.
 If you have recurring bumps every time you wax despite all efforts to keep them away, try switching salons.
-Sometimes, folliculitis forms as a result of a faulty product, like the wax or the wax strips being used on your skin.
+Sometimes, folliculitis forms due to a faulty product, like the wax or the wax strips used on your skin.
 It could also be due to a poor technique used by your beautician.
 Never be afraid to try waxing at a different salon.
 Perhaps it could be the solution to your bumps forever.